 Presently we offer gymnastic activities for only our youth members.
-Classes meet Friday evenings at Wood Acres Elementary School, immediately following the Czech and Slovak language classes.
+Classes meet Friday evenings at Carderock Elementary School, immediately following the Czech and Slovak language classes.
 Children do not have to participate in language classes to participate in gymnastics.

 HISTORY OF SOKOL WASHINGTON GYM ACTIVITIES as recounted by one of our founding members, Sister Mildred Barcal, and by Brother Miloš Toth

 Gym classes started on Sept.
 9, 1947, with eight women and four men in attendance.
 Later the average attendance increased to 12 women and six men.
 While preparing for our first exhibition, our sessions at Central High School were relegated to the back-stage area and/or the corridor.
 In spite of that, we were ready for our first exhibition and formal initiation into the American Sokol Organization.
 This event took place on November 23, 1947 in the Pythian Temple at 1012 9th Street NW, Washington, DC.
 Five men and ten women presented a combined calisthenics number.
 They were Brothers J. Friedrich, G. Soltis, Z. Ptacek.
 L. Sefcik and A. Mach, and Sisters V. Aubrecht, L. Cerny, V. Herman, J. Swinney, T. Vaters, O. Dzbanek, S. Dzbanek, A. Holubec, J. Droll and V. Basetlik.
 The Directors were Brother J. Friedrich and Sister M. Barcal.
 Our Unit was formally initiated into the American Sokol Organization, which was headquartered then, as now, in Chicago, by its President, Brother Karel Prchal.